STIs Are Rising. Protect Yourself with Doxy-Pep.

 The sooner you start doxy-PEP, the more likely it is to be effective!

-Is doxy-PEP a New Medication?
+Is doxy-PEP a new medication?

 Doxy-PEP, while considered a new preventative STI treatment, isn’t a new medication.
 The doxycycline used to prevent STIs has been widely used for years to treat infections like syphilis, chlamydia, and even acne.
 It is also used to prevent infections like Lyme disease or malaria.
 Many people even take doxycycline to prevent malaria when traveling.